nuagenetworks/nuage-metroae/README.md

 ## Branches

-The latest sane code is found in the `master` branch.
+The latest stable code is found in the `master` branch.
 The `dev` branch is for ongoing development.
 The stability of the `dev` branch is not guaranteed.

 If you want to contribute back, you must create your own branch or fork, push your changes to that, and create a pull request to the `dev` branch.
 All pull requests against the `master` branch will be rejected.
 Sorry.
 All pull requests should include tests for new functionality.
 See `CONTRIBUTING.md` for more details.